The period-index problem for fields of transcendence degree 2

 \section{Lifting $\ms D$-twisted sheaves to $\ms X$-twisted sheaves over $\widebar k$}

-In this section we prove the following result.
-It should be viewed as a non-commutative analogue of a classical result that a vector bundle on a smooth curve in a projective surface whose determinant extends to the ambient surface itself extends to the surface.
+In this section we prove a result that should be viewed as a non-commutative analogue of the classical statement that a vector bundle on a smooth curve in a projective surface whose determinant extends to the ambient surface itself extends to the surface.